 We mold our personal collection of information into a practical practicum on how to live and die.
 Each day we define and redefine who we are, determine how we will react today, and chart our quest into an uncertain future.” ― Kilroy J. Oldster, Dead Toad Scrolls

-One of the important discoveries of this exercise is finding out how many positive memories you have.
-When we start, many people will only find one or two memories in the first few sessions.
+Many people will only find one or two memories in the first few sessions.
 As we spend time on this over the next few months, the number jumps exponentially.
-It is not uncommon for people to end up with hundreds of these positive memory snapshots after 3 months.
+It is not uncommon for people to end up with hundreds of these positive memory snapshots after three months.

-Then we find that many of the positive memories share a common theme.
-This teaches us how we can focus our lives to bring more happiness into our lives.
-This teaches us what we value.
+We find that many positive memories share a common theme, which shows us the things we value.
+It teaches us how to focus our lives to bring more happiness into our lives.

 Step One ― Document Findings

 You will need a spiritual journal to record this exercise.
 A cheap ring-bound notepad works fine.
 The important part is that you use a pen or pencil on paper.
 Do not use a digital journal, and there are several reasons for this.
 Your handwriting will reveal emotions that you cannot hide or didn’t know were there.
 It also slows down the process.
 It helps to keep you from missing important data.

 You’ll probably create several of these journals.
 You should have one to record your dreams first thing in the morning.
 And you’ll have one for this exercise where you investigate memory.

 You’ll find correlations that appear in other parts of your spiritual exploration.
 These synchronicities will appear in your dreams, daydreams.
 They will surface in omens that arise in ordinary reality.
 The Universe is trying to communicate with us.
 We need to learn to open our spiritual eyes and hearts to perceive them.